 '''

-]
+[ {

 "timestamp": "2012-01-01T00:00:00.000Z",

 "result": {

-"rows": 393298

-}

-},

-{

 "timestamp": "2012-01-02T00:00:00.000Z",

 "result": {

 "rows": 382932

+}

 },

-..
+....

 {

-"timestamp":

-"2012-01-07T00:00:00.000Z",
+"timestamp": "2012-01-07T00:00:00.000Z",

 "result": {

 "rows": 1337

+}

+}

-} ]
+}

 '''

 Druid supports many types of aggregations including double sums, long sums, minimums, maximums, and several others.
 Druid also supports complex aggregations such as cardinality estimation and approximate quantile estimation.
 The results of aggregations can be combined in mathematical expressions to form other aggregations.
 The query API is highly customizable and can be extended to filter and group results based on almost any arbitrary condition.
-It is beyond the scope of this paper to fully describe the query API but more information can be found online3.
-We are also in the process of extending the Druid API to understand SQL.
+It is beyond the scope of this paper to fully describe the query API but more information can be found online.
+At the time of writing, the query language does not support joins.
+Although the storage format is able to support joins, we've targeted Druid at user-facing workloads that must return in a matter of seconds, and as such, we've chosen to not spend the time to implement joins as it has been our experience that requiring joins on your queries often limits the performance you can achieve.
+Implemting joins and extending the Druid API to understand SQL is something we'd like to do in future work.

-6. PERFORMANCE BENCHMARKS
+6. EXPERIMENTAL RESULTS